tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   runs after the main ``snappyHexMesh`` run, by commands like ``snappyHexMesh -dict system/snappyHexMeshDict2``.
 This is useful for creating intersecting layer patterns.
 In the cube example below, all three opposite cube face pairs have been separated, and layered in three separate *snappyHexMesh* runs.
+Please note that this sequential layer addition may create very bad cells, always check the result!

   .. image:: images/shmg_intersecting_layers_on_a_cube.png